carlybaja/InstagramClient-SFO/README.md

 * [ok] Show latest comments for each photo
 * [ok] Display each photo with the same style and proportions as the real Instagram
 * [ok] Display each user profile image using a RoundedImageViewDisplay each user profile image using a [RoundedImageView](https://github.com/vinc3m1/RoundedImageView)
-* [  ] Display a nice default placeholder graphic for each image during loading
 * [ok] Improved the user interface through styling and coloring

 The following **bonus** features are implemented: